Conditions

 (5) Regarding sources of the frightened condition:

-In the case where the source of the fear is invisible or hidden, the DM may rule whether the frightened creature suffers the penalties of this condition or not.
+In the case where the source of the fear is invisible or hidden, the GM may rule whether the frightened creature suffers the penalties of this condition or not.
 An invisible hag might have frightened a character, but the character might not know the hag is in the room, and so might not have disadvantage on rolls.
 Or perhaps the character knows the hag is right behind a door, and is affected as if the hag was within line of sight.
-The DM decides whether the creature is affected in these cases.
+The GM decides whether the creature is affected in these cases.

 (6) An example of the grappled condition:

-vampire spawn grapples a commoner.
+A vampire spawn grapples a commoner.
 The vampire spawn then moves 15 ft., which, since the vampire spawn's speed is 30, is all of the vampire spawn's movement.
 Then a guard shoves the vampire spawn, moving the spawn 5 ft.
 This frees the commoner from the grappled condition.

 (7) Regarding ranged attacks made against paralyzed and unconscious creatures: